osen/openhl/README.txt

 distributable files are as follows:

   steaminstall_halflife.exe - Provides Half-Life
+  steaminstall_opfor.exe    - Provides Opposing Force
   steaminstall_full.exe     - Provides Half-Life and Opposing Force

 Only the former is provided by this project to save space.
-It can be found in the "dist" folder.
+It can be found in the "dist" folder (once LFS fetch is performed).

 Compilation / Usage
 -------------------

+The Half-Life game data must first be fetched.
+After cloning the repository you can fetch this large file (after installing git-lfs):

+  $ git lfs pull

 The entire system can be compiled by changing to the project directory and running: